Morpho Vault V2

-While retaining the core principle of simplifying yield generation for passive depositors, Vaults V2 introduce a powerful new architecture centered around Adapters, a more granular ID & Cap System, and automatic interest accrual through real-time asset reporting.
+While retaining the core principle of simplifying yield generation for passive depositors, Morpho Vault V2 is designed to be future-proof, with a powerful new architecture centered around Adapters, a more granular ID & Cap System, and automatic interest accrual through real-time asset reporting.

 The Evolution from V1 to V2

-Vaults V2 are a significant leap forward, designed for maximum flexibility and control.
+Morpho Vault V2 is a significant leap forward, designed for maximum flexibility and control.

 - From Specific to Universal: Vaults V1 were tightly coupled to Morpho Market V1.
-Vaults V2 can connect to any protocol via Adapters.
+Morpho Vaults V2 can add support to new Morpho yield sources via Adapters.

 - From Simple to Automatic Yield Aggregation: While V1 calculated interest automatically from Morpho Market V1, V2 aggregates yield from diverse sources through adapters that report their current assets in real-time.